soulforsoup/iwvb2bproducts/README.md

    c.
 Add this token as a secret named `PAT` in the repository settings

 5. Modifying the Update Script:
-   - If needed, edit `updateSheetData.js` to change how data is processed
+   - If needed, edit `updateSheetData.mjs` to change how data is processed

 6. Changing the Update Schedule:
    a.
 Open `.github/workflows/update-sheet-data.yml`